-Where can I buy your new book, Jar of Hearts?
+Where can I buy your new book, Things We Do in the Dark?

-If you prefer to buy the book from a specific bookstore and want to make sure there’s a copy available on release day, please tell them.
+If you prefer to buy the book from a specific bookstore and want to make sure there’s a copy available, please tell them.
 They’ll order it for you, or they’ll put one aside for you if they already have a shipment planned.

 How did you get published in the first place?